k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 ### How to Switch to SQLite or PostgreSQL

-Starting from V7.2, the  [internal_db] section has been added to the config.ini and it holds the operational DB settings.
+Starting from V7.2, the  [internal_db] section has been added to the config.ini and it holds the System DB settings.
 By default, it is set to Cassandra.
 When it is required to switch to either SQLite or PostgreSQL, the default settings of this section should be updated.

 * For SQLite, set: